 About Brooke Stepp

 I was born in Washington and have lived in the Puget Sound region for my entire life.
-I am proud to call Seattle home for the last 7 years and I'm excited to keep growing roots here.
+I am proud to call Seattle home for the last 8 years.
+I'm feeling into the way that the Seattle political, economic, and cultural landscape is rapidly changing.
+I'm working to remain resilient inside of the many contradictions and challenges we are all facing inside of these conditions.

 I received my undergrad degree from The Evergreen State College in Olympia, WA where I focused on the political economy of race, class and gender with an emphasis on postcolonial studies.
 I wouldn't be who I am, with the knowledge I carry into my work if it weren't for my time at Evergreen and in Olympia.